10 State Parks That Are Even Better Than National Parks, Experts Say

 You'll be responsible for a small parking fee, but entry to the park is free, Marland confirms, meaning this trip won't break the bank if you're on a budget.
 "Hiking trails for all abilities are available, from a flat, pleasant stroll along the Crooked River to the aptly-named Misery Ridge climb that goes straight to the top for panoramic views over Oregon's high desert," he says.

-Another national park rival is Custer State Park, a 71,000-acre gem nestled in the Black Hills of South Dakota.
+Custer State Park is a 71,000-acre gem nestled in the Black Hills of South Dakota, and it's definitely one to rival national parks.

 "This amazing state park is often called the 'Little Yellowstone' for good reason," Grant Sinclair, travel blogger of Our Wander-Filled Life, says.
 "Located on the south end of the Black Hills, this park has tons of wildlife, including the second largest herd of bison in the U.S."